cybersectroll/TrollDisappearKey/README.md

 # TrollDisappearKey
-TrollDisappearKey   -> .cs code to compile into a .exe that can load .exe assemblies without amsi scanning taking place during assembly.load() \
+TrollDisappearKey.cs   -> compile into a .exe that can load .exe assemblies without amsi scanning taking place during assembly.load() \
-TrollDisappearKeyPS -> .cs code to compile into a .dll to reflectively load to bypass powershell amsi
+TrollDisappearKeyPS.cs -> compile into a .dll to reflectively load to bypass powershell amsi \
+TrollDisappearKeyPS.cs -> copy paste into powershell

 # How does it work?